YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 name: CNP_rbf_text
 alt: CNP on GP with RBF kernel
 ---
-Posterior predictive of a CNP (the blue line represents the predicted mean function and the shaded region shows a standard deviations on each side $[\mu-\sigma,\mu+\sigma]$) and the oracle GP (green line represents the ground truth mean and the dashed line show a standard deviations on each side) with RBF kernel.
+Predictive distribution of a CNP (the blue line represents the predicted mean function and the shaded region shows a standard deviation on each side $[\mu-\sigma,\mu+\sigma]$) and the oracle GP (green line represents the ground truth mean and the dashed line show a standard deviations on each side) with RBF kernel.
 ```

 {numref}`CNP_rbf_text` provides the predictive distribution for a CNP trained on many samples from such a GP.